A: Neon is a gas.

 Neon is a very efficient light source.

-Most of the art pieces we sell through this web site
+Most of the art pieces we sell employ efficient

 themselves to the 'load' presented by the neon tubes